A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 According to the IUCN, habitat loss has affected 89% of all threatened birds, 83% of mammals and 91% of plants globally.
 In India, 132 species of plants and animals have been listed as ‘critically endangered’.
 India’s population of 1.3 billion continues to grow and is expected to rise by 16% by 2030.
 Our massive population means large-scale encroachment of forest land and loss of habitat

 As our population continues to grow and we keep destroying our forests, the conflict between man and other animals is getting larger.
 Between 2014 and 2017, 1144 people were killed by wild animals, who in search of food, or space, ventured out into human settlements.
-On the flipside, to this day, tigers and elephants are the most hunted animals for their ivory tusks or bones that are sold in the black market.
+On the flip side, to this day, tigers and elephants are the most hunted animals for their ivory tusks or bones that are sold on the black market.
 Apparently, they lend themselves to Chinese medicine though there has been no evidence of their effectiveness.

 Schools have the largest role to play in conserving wildlife